 b-c.
 Both the murex snail and cuttlefish camouflage themselves.
 The difference is that the cuttlefish is like a chameleon in that it camouflages against ANY surface and not specifically the sea.
 The murex snail is unique in that the untrained eye can’t distinguish it from the seabed, as it looks like a mix of rocks and algae in its habitat.

 d.
 Trapping a creature doesn’t necessarily imply that the creature is fast, simply that the creature is hard to get by ones own hands.
 By being the color the sea the murex is well camouflaged, and is deep enough that one needs special equipment to get it.
 The murex is also impossible to gently pick up.
-Between it being 60-100 feet underground and barely distinguishable from rocks, you need nets or wicker baskets.
+Between it being 60-100 feet underwater and barely distinguishable from rocks, you need nets or wicker baskets.
 See this academic paper on it.

 e.
 A snail consists of a slug which has hook tentacles.
 Linguistically, Rashi and R’ Gershom both state the old French for Tolaas (worm, spineless-soft creature) is a Limtza.
 Limece in modern French means slug, and interestingly, in Italian the word for snail is “lumaca.”
 Furthermore, in Arabic the word “snail” is “halzun,” modern Aramaic has it as “halzona,” and Farsi has it as “Hilazona.”
 Slugs and snails definitely have tentacles bent like hooks.